sdiehl/write-you-a-haskell/002_parsers.md

 ~~~~ {.haskell slice="chapter3/parsec.hs" lower=10 upper=16}
 ~~~~

-Recall that in Haskell in the String type is itself defined to be a list of ``Char`` values, so the following are equivalent forms of the same data.
+Recall that in Haskell the String type is defined to be a list of ``Char`` values, so the following are equivalent forms of the same data.

 ```haskell